dvrpc/ipd/docs/index.md

 ## 2a.
 Dependencies {#two_a}

-Packages required to run this script.
+The following packages are required to run this script.
 If you don't have the packages, you'll get the warning `Error in library (<name of package>) : there is no package called '<name of package>'`, in which case you'll need to install the package before proceeding.

 ```r
 library(plyr); library(here); library(sf); library(summarytools);